Standardised workflow for mass spectrometry-based single-cell proteomics data processing and analysis using the scp package: Methods

 \begin{Shaded} \begin{Highlighting}[] \FunctionTok{rbindRowData}\NormalTok{(scp, }\AttributeTok{i =} \DecValTok{1}\SpecialCharTok{:}\FunctionTok{length}\NormalTok{(scp)) }\SpecialCharTok{|\textgreater{}} \FunctionTok{data.frame}\NormalTok{() }\SpecialCharTok{|\textgreater{}} \FunctionTok{filter}\NormalTok{(batch }\SpecialCharTok{==} \StringTok{"GIGA"}\NormalTok{) }\SpecialCharTok{|\textgreater{}} \FunctionTok{ggplot}\NormalTok{(}\FunctionTok{aes}\NormalTok{(}\AttributeTok{x =}\NormalTok{ MeanSCR, }\AttributeTok{color =}\NormalTok{ run)) }\SpecialCharTok{+} \FunctionTok{geom\_density}\NormalTok{() }\SpecialCharTok{+} \FunctionTok{geom\_vline}\NormalTok{(}\AttributeTok{xintercept =} \FloatTok{0.02}\NormalTok{,} \AttributeTok{lty =} \DecValTok{2}\NormalTok{) }\SpecialCharTok{+} \FunctionTok{geom\_vline}\NormalTok{(}\AttributeTok{xintercept =} \DecValTok{1}\NormalTok{,} \AttributeTok{lty =} \DecValTok{1}\NormalTok{)}\SpecialCharTok{+} \FunctionTok{scale\_x\_log10}\NormalTok{()} \end{Highlighting} \end{Shaded}

 For this batch, the SCRs are mostly centred on the expected 1/50 ratio.
 Note that this is not always the case, especially in case of important losses during sample preparation.
 In run ``GIGA\_1251'' specifically, a few PSMs stand out of the distribution and have a much higher signal than expected, indicating that caution is required regarding the quantification of those PSMs.
 They are filtered out with a threshold set at 1 (solid vertical line).
 This is again easily performed using the \texttt{filterFeatures()} function.
+The aim of this filtering step is to eliminate outlier PSMs rather than focusing on the SCR values themselves.
+We found that a stricter SCR threshold reduced the number of features without improving data quality.

 \begin{Shaded} \begin{Highlighting}[] \NormalTok{scp }\OtherTok{\textless{}{-}} \FunctionTok{filterFeatures}\NormalTok{(scp,} \SpecialCharTok{\textasciitilde{}} \SpecialCharTok{!}\FunctionTok{is.na}\NormalTok{(MeanSCR) }\SpecialCharTok{\&} \NormalTok{ MeanSCR }\SpecialCharTok{\textless{}} \DecValTok{1}\NormalTok{)} \end{Highlighting} \end{Shaded}